 Cleaning your floors isn’t just about going over the entire surface with a vacuum cleaner.
 Crusty old pieces of food and animal “gifts” oftentimes go overlooked, eventually becoming the perfect brooding spots for bacteria and viruses.
-To clean your floors thoroughly, you’ll need to awesome dissolving power of steam – something that the MC1375 Canister Steam Cleaner provides.
+To clean floors thoroughly, you’ll need to dissolve power of steam – something that the MC1375 Canister Steam Cleaner provides.

 There are floor-cleaning options: steam and non-steam.
 As mentioned earlier, the MC1375 uses the supreme power of steam to dissolve dirt and grime almost instantly.
-High-pressure steam gets rid of any caked-on residue from any surface you can think of – from hardwood floors to tiles to carpets and even metal.
+High-pressure steam expels any caked-on residue from any surface you can think of – from hardwood floors to tiles to carpets and even metal.

 Variable Steam Up to 4 Bars